YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 6. **Human-Readable Descriptions**: The `TOKEN_DESCRIPTIONS` dictionary maps internal token types to user-friendly names for GUI display, maintaining separation between internal representation and user interface.

+### Semantic Analysis Details

+1. **Symbol Table Structure**: Uses a Python dictionary for variable storage
+   - Key: variable name (string)
+   - Value: variable value (string representation)
+   - Special entry: `IT` for implicit results

+2. **Variable Tracking**:
+   - Declarations are tracked immediately upon encountering `I HAS A`
+   - Uninitialized variables default to empty string
+   - Initialized variables store their converted value

+3. **Value Resolution**:
+   - Literals are used directly
+   - Variable references are resolved from the symbol table
+   - String delimiters are filtered out during processing

+4. **Current Limitations**:
+   - No type checking or inference yet
+   - Assignment statements (`R`) not yet implemented
+   - No scope management (global scope only)
+   - Expression evaluation is basic (string concatenation)

 ### GUI Integration

-The GUI integrates with the lexer by:
+The GUI integrates with the lexer and semantic analyzer by:
-1. Adding the `lexer/` directory to Python's module search path
+1. Adding the project root to Python's module search path
-2. Importing `tokenize_program()` function and `TOKEN_DESCRIPTIONS` dictionary
+2. Importing `tokenize_program()` from lexer package
+3. Importing `symbolize()` from semantics package
+4. Importing `TOKEN_DESCRIPTIONS` for human-readable token names
-3. Passing editor content to the tokenizer
+5. Passing editor content to the tokenizer
+6. Processing tokens through the symbolizer
-4. Displaying results in a formatted table with human-readable classifications
+7. Displaying results in formatted tables
-5. Filtering out LINEBREAK tokens for cleaner display
+8. Filtering out LINEBREAK tokens for cleaner display

 ## Testing